Updated 2026 Regulations Airbnb Booking.com

 proofsnap_compliance_20260131.zip

-├── screenshot.png (listing with license)
+├── screenshot.png (listing with licence)

 ├── page.html (complete source code)